 After you install the Lacework agent on hosts, Lacework scans those hosts and streams select metadata to the Lacework data warehouse to build a baseline of normal behavior, which is updated hourly.
 From this, Lacework can provide detailed in-context alerts for anomalous behavior by comparing each hour to the previous one.
 Anomaly detection uses machine learning to determine, for example, if a machine sends data to an unknown IP, or if a user logs in from an IP that has not been seen before.

 Workload security uses policy-based detection.
-Two policy rule types are available, Lacework-defined rules and custom rules.
-Custom rules are rules that you create to check for unwanted behavior specific to your environment, for example, the use of Telnet.
-You can enable or disable rules as needed.
-The Lacework console also has the ability to suppress host behavior anomaly rules, which allow you to tune alerts to focus on specific assets.
+Two policy policy types are available, Lacework-defined default policies and custom policies.
+Custom policies are policies that you create to check for unwanted behavior specific to your environment, for example, the use of Telnet.
+You can enable or disable policies as needed.
+The Lacework console also has the ability to suppress host behavior anomaly policies, which allow you to tune alerts to focus on specific assets.

 With threat feeds from ReversingLabs, Lacework can detect bad IPs, bad file hashes, and crypto mining and alert you of any IOCs.
 Lacework displays any anomalies in the Lacework Console host dossiers, which contain activity in the following contexts: applications, files (FIM), machines, networks, processes, and users.